per-gron/blackhole/README.markdown

 # Installation

-Black Hole installs itself in the Gambit interpreter and compiler as a macro expander.
-The installation of Black Hole basically consists of downloading it, compiling it, and making sure it is `load`ed at the proper times.
-Compilation isn't necessary, and it can be loaded manually from the REPL by `load`ing "build.scm".
-This approach is merely for convenience:
+Black Hole is a layer written on top of Gambit Scheme.
+Practical use of Black Hole goes through its command line interface: `bh`.
+Here's how to install Black Hole

 * Download Black Hole
-* Compile Black Hole by running `gsc build` from a terminal inside the Black Hole source directory.
+* Compile Black Hole by running `./compile.sh` from a terminal inside the Black Hole source directory.
-* Make a symbolic link called `bsc` that points to `gsc` and put it in your `PATH`.
+* Make a symbolic link called `bsc` somewhere in your path that points the to the newly created `bh` binary in the Black Hole source directory.
-* Put this in your `~/.gambcini` file, changing `blackhole-path` to point to where Black Hole is installed:

-        (let ((blackhole-path "~~lib/modules"))
-          (and (equal? (path-strip-directory (car (command-line))) "bsc")
-               (load (path-expand "build" blackhole-path))
-               (begin
-                 (println "Loaded Black Hole."))))

-* You can now run Black Hole with the command `bsc`
+* You can now run Black Hole with the command `bh`.
+To see what you can do with the `bh` command, run `bh help`.

 # Usage